Deepali-Srivastava/object-oriented-programming-in-python/README.md

 # Python OOP : Object oriented Programming in Python

-This repository is for the students of my online course“Python OOP : Object oriented Programming in Python”.
+This repository is for the students of my online course “Python OOP : Object oriented Programming in Python”.
 It contains the source code of all the programs used in the course.
 The course is available on Udemy.

 ### About the Course
  * Thoroughly detailed course with complete working programs